Optimal stabilisation using 4-point principle

 - Immobilisation: 0°, 10°, 20°, 30°

-Undo all straps and the two Velcro strips.
+Undo all straps and the two the hook and loop fastener strips.
 Please put the two enclosed small synthetic plates between the strap and the strap tracking.
 Pull the straps back toward the back so that they will not interfere with you putting on the brace.

 Now put your leg into a 45-degree angle flexion position.
-Wrap the brace tightly around your leg from the back and close it with the two Velcro strips.
+Wrap the brace tightly around your leg from the back and close it with the two the hook and loop fastener strips.

 Make sure that the kneecap is positioned centrally in the space for the patella.
 Position the brace so that the middles of the hinges are level with the upper border of the kneecap and just behind the lateral centre line of the leg.